-If you receive a large chunk of money; for example if you sell a large capital asset at a gain, plan to put a portion of your gain in your tax reserve account, or make an extra payment to the IRS.
+If you receive a large chunk of money; for example, if you sell a large capital asset for a gain, plan to put a portion of your gain in your tax reserve account, or make an extra payment to the IRS.
 That way you’ll know you’ve got your taxes covered.

-On the other hand, if you make less money during the year or have more deductions than you expected, you can always decrease the amount of your estimated tax payments.
+On the other hand, if you make less money during the year or have more deductions than you expected, you can always decrease the amount you pay each quarter.

 At least once a quarter, consider recalculating your estimated taxes for the year.
 That way you don’t have big surprises about your tax liability at year-end.

 Mark the due dates for estimated tax payments on your calendar.
 If you’re someone who needs to make quarterly payments, these are some of the most important dates of the year to remember.